ArchiVault: Replacements System

 ArchiVault and Memat: Embargo System

 The Embargo System will enable administrators to embargo select media files for a period of time or indefinitely.
 They will also be able to allow certain users to view embargoed files.

-Memat: Require Recipients of Shared Curations to Signup or Login
+Memat: Require Recipients of Shared Selections to Signup or Login

 Part of growing a user base for a digital archive is to ensure that potential users sign up in order to access material enabling usage momentum to grow as users share with potential users